UK Client Services Tel: 01793 725043 (International: +44 1793 725043)

 1. Choose an eCommerce platform that can handle high order volumes

-The most popular eCommerce platforms is WooCommerce.
-This flexible and easy to use eCommerce platform works on open-source technology and is simple to customise to fit your own branding.
+One of the most popular eCommerce platforms is WooCommerce.
+Built on WordPress, this flexible and easy to use eCommerce platform works on open-source technology and is simple to customise to fit your own branding.
 It supports consistently high order volumes, so when your online sales increase, your website will be able to handle the volume – keeping your existing and new customers happy.

 2. Get your online store discovered